5.05 Alcohol/Drug Policy

 Use or possession of any controlled substance or illegal drug or paraphernalia for illegal drug use, and the unauthorized distribution or possession for the purpose of distribution of any controlled substance or illegal drug is prohibited.

-University employees must report to the Associate Vice President of the Human Resources Department any criminal drug statute conviction for a violation occurring in the workplace no later than five working days after such conviction.
+University employees must report to the Chief Human Resources Officer any criminal drug statute conviction for a violation occurring in the workplace no later than five working days after such conviction.

 Alcohol/Drug Commercial Driver's License Testing refer to Policy 5.06 Commercial Driver's License Drug/Alcohol Testing.